slembcke/debugger.lua/README.md

 debugger.lua
 =

-A simple, highly embedabble CLI debugger for Lua 5.x, and LuaJIT 2.0.
+A simple, embedabble debugger for Lua 5.x, and LuaJIT 2.x.

 Have you ever been working on an embedded Lua project and found yourself in need of a debugger?
 The lua-users wiki lists a [number of them](http://lua-users.org/wiki/DebuggingLuaCode).
 While clidebugger was closest to what I wanted, I ran into several compatibility issues.
 The rest of them are very large libraries that require you to integrate socket libraries or other native libraries and such into your program.
 I just wanted something simple to integrate that would work through stdin/stdout.
 I also decided that it sounded fun to try and make my own.